zetseatZ/into-cps.github.io/simulators/overture/index.md

 </ScalarVariable>
 ```

-The `HardwareInterface` as it will be imported / or how it should be manually written.
-Note the parameters (VDM values) could have been placed in other classes.
+The `HardwareInterface` as it will be imported or how it should be written manually.
+Note that the parameters (VDM values) could have been placed in other classes.

 ```
 class HardwareInterface